franz-hartl/teachers/content/pubs/A22/Fischer.md

 .
 Putting together our interests resulted in a joint proposal that became the university’s highest priority for the upcoming New Mexico legislative session.</p>
 <p>Although support from within the university has not yet secured funding from the state, it is an excellent start.
 I measure the considerable success of the Albuquerque Teachers Institute in the partnerships it has made possible, the teachers, classroom
 s, and students it is beginning to transform, and the Arts and Sciences faculty it has attracted — some of the very best faculty members at the university.
 In addition to providing a public service, these professors are getting something in return.
 They r egularly report learning from the teachers in their seminars.
 The participants’ enthusiasm for the institute comes through in evaluations like these: “Connecting with other teachers who are excited about what they do and truly love kids and teaching is a shot in the arm.”
 “Participating in the seminar helped me feel connected to my profession and my commitment to my students while it also helped me grow personally.”
 One sign of the institute’s success is that assessments like these come equally from Colle ge of Arts and Sciences professors as well as from their colleagues in the schools.</p>
 <hr/>
-<p><a href=".\">Back to Table of Contents</a></p>
+<p><a href="/pubs/A22/">Back to Table of Contents</a></p>
 </main>